China’s Guangzhou city brings back mass testing to fight worst COVID-19 outbreak

 Foxconn has declined to disclose the number of infections or comment on the conditions of those infected.
 The issues at the plant have hit iPhone production, prompting Apple on Monday to say that it expects lower shipments of premium iPhone 14 models.

-While COVID cases in China are small by global standards, the policy response has been relentless and mass testing for large populations has been the norm since 2020.
+While COVID-19 cases in China are small by global standards, the policy response has been relentless and mass testing for large populations has been the norm since 2020.

 Mass testing is generally free, but some local governments are resuming charges for tests as their finances come under strain amid a slowing economy.

-A COVID testing company in Xuchang, a city in Henan province, said on Tuesday they would stop all testing-related work from Friday due to late payments from authorities.
+A COVID-19 testing company in Xuchang, a city in Henan province, said on Tuesday they would stop all testing-related work from Friday due to late payments from authorities.

 Read more: